NSW School of Languages logo

 The online Italian Continuers course has been created to meet the syllabus objectives and course outcomes.

 In teaching the prescribed topics and subtopics, the online Italian Continuers course provides a flexible structure giving students the capacity to manage their own learning using a more innovative approach to the study of language.
-Students are able to access all programmed activities on the e-learning site.
+Students can access all programmed activities on the e-learning site.
 There are also links to other sites for maximum exposure to Italian and to provide an appreciation of the social and cultural context in which it is used.
 The language exercises will enable students to gain proficiency through graded, self-correcting exercises and immediate feedback.
-Ample practice is provided for students to develop their comprehension and writing skills through a number of diverse tasks which they are required to submit for correction upon completion of each unit of work.
+Ample practice is provided for students to develop their comprehension and writing skills through a variety of diverse tasks which they are required to submit for correction upon completion of each unit of work.

 The blended learning environment is designed to stimulate learning, providing a variety of activities and interactive exercises.
 Incorporated into the program is also an oral component in which students will engage with their teachers on a weekly basis to practise their spoken Italian.
 This further provides the students with the opportunity to seek assistance and support, and to have an informal exchange with their teacher.